CyberFlameGO/svnpython/Doc/library/csv.rst

 .. function:: get_dialect(name)

    Return the dialect associated with *name*.
 An :exc:`Error` is raised if *name* is not a registered dialect name.

-   .. versionchanged:: 2.5
-      This function now returns an immutable :class:`Dialect`.
-Previously an instance of the requested dialect was returned.
-Users could modify the underlying class, changing the behavior of active readers and writers.
+This function returns an immutable :class:`Dialect`.

 .. function:: list_dialects()